sava41/miskeenity-canvas/README.md

 currently there are issues building on macos

-### Using The SAM Model
+### Using SAM for Image Segmentation

-To you use the AI image segmentation you need to download the models and place them in the miskeenity canvas executable folder. `sam_vit_h_4b8939.onnx` can her exported using the official steps found here https://github.com/facebookresearch/segment-anything#onnx-export.
+To use AI image segmentation you need to download the models and place them in the miskeenity canvas executable folder.
+These are included in the release downloads or can be generated from the official SAM repository. `sam_vit_h_4b8939.onnx` can be exported using the steps found here https://github.com/facebookresearch/segment-anything#onnx-export.
 The preprocess model `sam_preprocess.onnx` needs to be exported using an unofficial script such as the one found here (thank you dinglufe) https://github.com/dinglufe/segment-anything-cpp-wrapper/blob/main/export_pre_model.py

 Before using the models also make sure the ONNX runtime dynamic library is present in executable folder.